QCaudron/shipit/README.md

 # ShipIt

-Easily deploy your machine learning models to an API in the cloud.
+Easily deploy machine learning models to an API in the cloud.

+## Prerequisites

+Currently AWS is the only provider.
+You will need an AWS account and credentials that let you modify infrastructure.

 ## Quickstart

-1. Install and configure awscli
+1. Install and configure docker, awscli, and terraform
-1. Install terraform
 1. `pip install shipit`
 1. `shipit init`
 1. Edit the newly created `shipit.yml` See [configuration](#configuration)